cybercinogen/quiz_projectt/README.md

    The user can submit their answer, and the app updates their quiz session statistics (total answered, correct, incorrect).

 4. **View Quiz Results and Stats:**
-   After completing the quiz or reaching the chosen question limit, the user can view total questions answered, correct/incorrect count, accuracy, and time taken for the quiz.
+   After completing the quiz or reaching the chosen question limit, the user can view total questions answered, correct/incorrect count, accuracy, and time taken.
-   Additionally, the results page shows where questions came from (if `source_url` is provided), allowing the user to learn more about the topic.
+   Additionally, the results page can show where questions came from (if `source_url` is provided), allowing the user to learn more about the topic.

 ## Additional Features